ocd-scm/ocd-meta/README.md

 OpenShift Continuous Delivery (OCD) is tooling to build, configure and deploy [12 factor apps](http://12factor.net) on OpenShift.
 It will:

- 1. Automate that pushing a git tag will s2i build the git tag and then apply the same tag to the built image.
+ 1. Automate that pushing a git tag will s2i build the code and then apply the same tag to the built image.
- 1. Automate that merging configuration to a protected branch will deploy the configuration.
+ 1. Automate that pushing configuration to a protected git branch will deploy the configuration.

+Using those to simple primatives both Helm and OpenShift will give you:

+ * Deployment of a specific verion of one or more application by pushing a changes to a version number in a yaml file.
+ * History of all deployed versions of all applications with the ability to rollback to prior versions.
+ * History of all configuration with the ability to rollback to prior versions.

 ## Support Versions